 The knowledge that children need can be described as ‘Sticky Knowledge’.
 Whilst some knowledge is just interesting and fun facts that engage and wow the child, there is also the carefully selected ‘invaluable’ knowledge to be learned across all year groups and in all subjects.
 This latter form of knowledge is based on the National Curriculum and is planned in a sequential way so that the knowledge moves from a shallow knowledge, at first conception, to a rich and deep knowledge (schema building, alteration of long term memory) by the end of the key stage.

-To achieve this at FPPF, we identify the invaluable knowledge for each year group in each subject; ‘what we want children to know’.
+To achieve this at FPJS, we identify the invaluable knowledge for each year group in each subject; ‘what we want children to know’.
 This then is retrieved through subsequent lessons, topics and opportunities across the key stage to enable retention and also progresses in complexity and understanding as the child progresses through their journey at FPPF.
-Previous learning is then activated through daily, weekly and monthly review in order to build on when introducing new concepts and topics; building confidence and fluency through deliberate practice.
+Previous learning is then activated through regular review, including a "Solid Six" weekly review in order to build on when introducing new concepts and topics; building confidence and fluency through deliberate practice.

 ‘A major issue in learning is the inevitable, predictable and natural process of forgetting.
 Unless we review what we have learned, our memory of that information diminishes.’

 If you would like to find out more about our curriculum, please contact the school office (firstname.lastname@example.org) who will sign post you to the appropriate member of our team.

 Unfortunately not the ones with chocolate chips.

 Our cookies ensure you get the best experience on our website.

 Some cookies are necessary in order to make this website function correctly.
 These are set by default and whilst you can block or delete them by changing your browser settings, some functionality such as being able to log in to the website will not work if you do this.
 The necessary cookies set on this website are as follows: